New Clients Email

 Inaccurate Credit Reporting

 An inaccurate credit report can quickly destabilize many aspects of your life.
 These mistakes could mean higher interest rates on loans or even mortgage denials.
-The Fair Credit Reporting Act (FCRA) aims to promote consumer information’s accuracy, fairness, and privacy.
+The Fair Credit Reporting Act (FCRA) protects the accuracy, fairness, and privacy of consumer information.
 The legislation requires credit reporting agencies to adhere to specific procedures when addressing credit report inaccuracies.

 How to Dispute an Inaccurate Credit Report